 Top: Local children and U.S. military planted mangrove species as part of Earth Week.

 Bottom: Marines and Sailors assisted the Henoko Senior Citizen's Association in the annual clean-up of Matsuda-No-Hama.

-the local community gathered to clean-up Ginowan's Tropical Beach and Park.
+At the southern end of the island, military members and the local community gathered to clean-up Ginowan's Tropical Beach and Park.
 This event led to the removal of 200 pounds of debris and brought together approximately 150 military and local community members, giving them a shared purpose and allowing them to create new relationships.
 Overall, the various Earth Week activities foster positive interactions between the military community and Okinawan citizens through collaborative environmental stewardship efforts.